johnwmillr/johnwmillr.github.io/_posts/2018-08-24-unix-to-the-rescue.markdown

 During Spencer's call to action for Unix tools (especially while cleaning data) it hit me -- I could use Unix to delete the *Johnsonville* recipes!
 After a quick Google search, I ended up on a Stack Overflow [post](https://stackoverflow.com/questions/4529134/delete-files-with-string-found-in-file-linux-cli) that recommended piping the output of `grep` into the `awk` command, creating an executable `.sh` file that would then delete the *Johnsonville* recipes.

-Because the directory I was working in contained so many files, I kept running into an `argument list too long` error.
+Because the directory I was working in contained so many files, I kept running into an "`argument list too long`" error.
 Unix has a limited buffer for the length of any given command, and so it was unable to string together the roughly 120,000 names of files containing the *Johnsonville* recipe.

 After playing with the commands in a test directory with fewer files and visiting a few more Stack Overflow forums, I ended up with a chain of commands that did the trick:
 ```shell